ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 tvi/ug = incremental updates graph associated with tvi tvi/rs = receiver set of tvi (for server push)
 ~~~~
-{: #fig-overview artwork-align="center" title="ALTO Transport Information"}
+{: #fig-overview artwork-align="center" title="Overview of ALTO TIPS"}

-{{fig-overview}} shows an example illustrating the TIPS abstraction.
-The server
+{{fig-overview}} shows an example illustrating an overview of the ALTO TIPS
-provides the TIPS service of three information resources (#1, #2, and #3) where
+service.
+The server provides the TIPS service of two information resources (#1
-we assume #1 is an ALTO map resource, and #2 and #3 are filterable resources or
+and #2) where we assume #1 is an ALTO map service, and #2 is a filterable
-services.
-For each information resource, a TIPS view is created: tv1, tv2 and
-tv3 are the TIPS view for information resource #1, #2 and #3 respectively.
-There
-are 3 ALTO clients (Client 1, Client 2, and Client 3) that are connected to the
+service.
+There are 3 ALTO clients (Client 1, Client 2, and Client 3) that are
-ALTO server.
-Each client maintains a single HTTP connection with the ALTO server
+connected to the ALTO server.
+Each client maintains a single HTTP connection
-and uses the TIPS view to retrieve updates.
+with the ALTO server and uses the TIPS view to retrieve updates.
+Specifically, a
+TIPS view (tv1) is created for the map service #1, and is shared by multiple
+clients.
+For the filtering service #2, two different TIPS view (tv2 and tv3) are
+created upon different client requests.

 # TIPS Updates Graph